albytho/Coding-Practice-Problems/README.md

-# Cracking-The-Coding-Interview-Practice-Problems
+# Coding-Practice-Problems

-This is a collection of problems I've worked on from the book "Cracking the Coding Interview".
-Before putting them up, I make sure each of these are correct and optimal solutions according to the book
+This is a collection of problems I've worked on from the book "Cracking the Coding Interview" and LeetCode.
+I make sure these are correct/optimal before posting them